-Tres-Or acquired a 100% interest in 69 Chenier claims which are contiguous with the Duvay and Fontana Gold Projects under an arrangement with Secova Metals Corp. ("Secova") (see below).
-The claims are subject to the

-New Royalty Agreement and additional Chenier Family NSR as described above in the Kiboko Fontana Gold Project option.
+Tres-Or acquired a 100% interest in 69 Chenier claims which are contiguous with the Duvay and Fontana Gold Projects.
+The claims are subject to the New Royalty Agreement and additional Chenier Family NSR as described above in the Kiboko Fontana Gold Project option.